dbos-inc/dbosify-py/docs/ARCHITECTURE.md

 ### no-sandbox — No workflow sandbox

-Determinism violations surface as nondeterminism errors at replay rather than being caught at development time.
+Workflow code does not run in a sandbox.
+Determinism violations surface as nondeterminism errors at replay time.

 ### uncapped-payloads — Payloads live in the system database, uncapped